 Mobility can improve the quality and cost of health care, from care-giver access to electronic health record (EHR) systems to more accurate order fulfillment and asset tracking.
 But it is imperative that health care organizations safeguard mobile devices and the sensitive regulated data they may carry.
-Here we explore
+Here we explore mobile security best practices for the smartphones and tablets used by health care professionals.

 Health care organizations already use many specialized mobile devices, from voice communication badges to wireless IV pumps.
 But mobile populations are rapidly shifting onto consumer smart phones and tablets that support a multitude of medical applications.
 According to Manhattan Research, more than 80% of U.S. physicians already own smartphones; about half use them for patient care, education or administration.